wdsjk/javaConsoleAppATM/README.md

 # javaConsoleAppATM

-small and simple console java pet-project
+small and simple console java pet-project simulating an ATM's work

 do not take it serious))